webix-hub/gitbook-webix-jet/details/events.md

 Once an event is attached, any other view can listen to it.

-### Declaring and Calling Methods
+### <span id="methods">Declaring and Calling Methods<span>

 One more effective way of connecting views is methods.
 In one of the views we define a handler that will call some function, and in another view we call this handler.

-Unlike events, methods both call actions in views and are able to return something useful.
-However, this option can only be used when we know that a view with the necessary method exists.
+Unlike events, methods can call actions in views and can return something useful as well.
+This option can only be used when we know that a view with the necessary method exists.
 It's better to use this variant with a parent and a child views.
 A method is declared in the child view and is called in the parent one.

 ##### Events vs Methods